Vercixxx/FDFMS/README.md

-# Project Title
+# FDFMS

-This project is a full-stack application built with Python and JavaScript.
+This project is a full-stack application built with Python, JavaScript, Vue.js, Vuetify, Vuex, Django, Django rest framework.
 It's designed to manage various aspects of a business, including HR, assets, clients, and payroll.

 ## Project Structure